MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/method_update.md

 http://localhost:4000/articles/5fa96503bd00b971bafa81d3
 ```

-Finally, if the preconditions are met, the resource is succesfully updated:
+Finally, if the preconditions are met, the resource is successfully updated:

 ```
 curl -v --header "Content-Type: application/json" \